urgellx/usaes/README.md

 One to shut down and reboot.
 One to mount and unmount Luks encrypted usb keys.

+### Making fun of CNED
+A little jab at a typo on one of their school tests.

 ## Have a good day, internet person.